lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

         closer to each other than 0.2.
         This allows you to specify the minimum allowed distance between two image embeddings in the output dataset.
-Since we normalize the input embeddings to unit length this value should be between 0 and 2.0.
+Since we normalize the input embeddings to unit length, this value should be between 0 and 2.0.
         This is often a convenient method when working with different data sources and trying to combine them in a balanced way.
         If you want to use this stopping condition to stop the selection early, make sure that you allow selecting enough samples by setting :code:`n_samples` high enough.